florian-beetz/bachelor-thesis/thesis.md

 As mentioned in [@sec:jabref], JabRef is built using the build tool Gradle.
-While Gradle has an experimental plugin called *experimental-jigsaw* providing support for +JPMS^[[https://github.com/gradle/gradle-java-modules](https://github.com/gradle/gradle-java-modules)], this plugin but according to the authors currently is "not very sophisticated or particularly well-tested".
-Also development on this project is stale for over a year as of writing.
+While Gradle has an experimental plugin called *experimental-jigsaw* providing support for +JPMS^[[https://github.com/gradle/gradle-java-modules](https://github.com/gradle/gradle-java-modules)], this plugin currently is "not very sophisticated or particularly well-tested" according to the authors.
+Also, development on this project is stale for over a year as of writing.

 To build JabRef a derivative of the above plugin called *chainsaw* is used.